amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Special note:
-For the `"structured`" mesh option, Amanzi supports only coordinate-aligned parallelepiped domains, specified by the lower and upper bounding points in physical space.
-For this case, the bounding surfaces are implicitly defined as the planar surfaces that surround the domain, and are automatically generated with the following labels `"xlobc`", `"xhibc`", `"ylobc`", `"yhibc`", `"zlobc`", `"zhibc`" that are accessible throughout the input file.
+For the `"structured`" mesh option, the bounding surfaces are implicitly defined as the planar surfaces that surround the domain, and are automatically generated with the following labels `"xlobc`", `"xhibc`", `"ylobc`", `"yhibc`", `"zlobc`", `"zhibc`" that are accessible throughout the input file.